MichiMaestre/Traffic-Sign-Recognition-for-Autonomous-Cars/README.md

 ![activity_main](https://github.com/MichiMaestre/traffic_sign_recognition/blob/master/UML/revised/Main_ActivityUML_Revised.png)

 #### Training and testing traffic signs
 For this project, only three types of signs were used: stop sign, turn sign and forward sign.
 To train the SVM, numerous and different images from the [Belgian dataset](http://btsd.ethz.ch/shareddata/) were used.
-For future work, more types of signs can be added to the training stage easily.
+More types of signs can be added to the training stage easily for future work.
 Two examples of the type of images that were used can be seen below.

 ![stop](https://github.com/MichiMaestre/traffic_sign_recognition/blob/master/Images/train_2.png)

 ![turn](https://github.com/MichiMaestre/traffic_sign_recognition/blob/master/Images/train_1.png)

-Once the SVM was trained, it detects the traffic signs in different images.
+Once the SVM was trained, it is able to detect the traffic signs in different images.
 The following images correspond to the robot's point of view of the workspace.
 A bounding box and the type of sign can be seen in the image to help visualizing the results.
-This information is then sent to the robot commander node, that, depending on the type of sign detected, will move the robot in one way or another.
+This information is then sent to the robot commander node, that depending on the type of sign detected, will move the robot in one way or another.

 ![robot_view1](https://github.com/MichiMaestre/traffic_sign_recognition/blob/master/Images/robot_view1.png)